-Some advantages accrue if GENUKI web page maintainers use relative references in URLs wherever possible.
+Many advantages accrue if GENUKI web page maintainers use only relative references in URLs wherever possible.
 A relative reference is one that defines the location of the resource being sought relative to the location of the page containing the URL.
 In a relative reference, use is made of the dot symbol (.) to represent folders above and below the level in the folder structure in which the URL resides.

 The symbols are: